 5.Know When to Cool Your Avocados

 The easiest kitchen hack ever?
 Keep your avocados out on the counter to let them ripen faster and put them in the fridge when they are to get ripe so they’ll last longer.
-A surefire sign that an avo is well on its way to be ripe is when you can easily pop the “button” off the top of it.
+A surefire sign that an avo is well on its way to being ripe is when you can easily pop the “button” off the top of it.

-Want to drop the kilos quicker ?
+Want to drop the kilos quicker?